tools-alexuser01/lyricli/README.md

 the Lyrics Engines so we can add/remove lyrics engines in a similar way to how we currently add/remove sources.

+Also, I want to add the last song to the configuration, so you can check that.
+This would let us "watch" lyricli without hammering the lyrics wiki api

 ### Leave Feedback Please! ###

 If you decide to use or hack away at Lyricly, please don't forget to